niklasschmitz/tutorial-cecam-workshop-dftk-2025/README.md

 ## Running the notebooks

-If you already have jupyter installed, you can directly open and execute the notebooks.
+If you have installed the environment above, and you already have jupyter installed, you can directly open and execute the notebooks.

 Alternatively, you can have IJulia install its own minimal Python+Jupyter distribution upon calling:
 ```bash